 “No temptation has seized you except what is common to man.
 And God is faithful; He will not let you be tempted beyond what you can bear.
 But when you are tempted, He will also provide a way out so that you can stand up under it” 1 Corinthians 10:13

 Daddy, can I help you?”
 It was my four-year-old son, Matt, who was watching me carry cartons of empty pop bottles to the car.
-Back then you could return them for a dime apiece, so after months of stacking them up in the garage, I was off to collect the cash bonanza.
+We could return them for a dime apiece, so after months of stacking them up in the garage, I was off to collect the cash bonanza.

 I said, “Sure, Matt,” and he picked up a carton of bottles and put them in the car.
 When we got to the store, he grabbed his carton of bottles and shuffled along next to me across the big parking lot.
 About half way to the store, obviously exhausted, he looked up and said, “Dad, I can’t carry this anymore.”

 Count on it, I didn’t say, “Listen, Kid, you started this, so pick up that carton right now and finish what you started!”
 Of course not!

 I took the carton out of his hands, because I knew it was too heavy for him to handle.
 As his earthly father, I understood what his limits were and helped him carry the load.

 Thankfully, our heavenly Father understands our load limit and comes alongside to help.
 It’s hard to stick it out during difficult times when the trouble in our lives seems far too heavy and there is no end in sight.
 It’s in times like these that we feel like giving up—like we can’t go on.
 But God’s Word reminds us that “God is faithful; He will not let you be tempted beyond what you can bear.
 But when you are tempted, He will also provide a way out so that you can stand up under it” (1 Corinthians 10:13).
 It’s important to note that this verse is talking about more than just bearing up under temptation.
 In the original Greek, the word temptation actually means “all kinds of trials.”